nvim-lualine/lualine.nvim/README.md

 ## Performance compared to other plugins

-Unlike other statusline plugins lualine loads only defined components, nothing else.
+Unlike other statusline plugins, lualine loads only the components you specify, and nothing else.

 Startup time performance measured with an amazing plugin [dstein64/vim-startuptime](https://github.com/dstein64/vim-startuptime)

-All times are measured with clean `init.vim` with only `vim-startuptime`, `vim-plug` and given statusline plugin installed.
+Times are measured with a clean `init.vim` with only `vim-startuptime`, `vim-plug` and given statusline plugin installed.
 In control just `vim-startuptime` and`vim-plug` is installed.
 And measured time is complete startuptime of vim not time spent on specific plugin.
-These numbers are average of 20 runs.
+These numbers are the average of 20 runs.

 | control  |  lualine  | lightline |  airline  |
 | :------: | :-------: | :-------: | :-------: |